yostaka/advanced-lane-detection/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 For the curving road, the lane detection I implemented so far calculate lines as excessive steep curve than the one acutually is.
 This is caused by very few information on dashed car lane markers, which tend to make detected curve excessive.
-I could use smoothing algorithm among adjacent frames, which can mitigate such outlier frames.
+I implemented to ignore such an situation as outlier so it does not affect result.

+My current design rely on fixed clipping mask to extract road area in the image.
+It would not work when the car drives on steep slope, or when the camera position mounted on the car is changed.
+Having road area detection would make it more robust.